First Alert Weather Day: Severe Storm Potential Tonight

 FIRST ALERT WEATHER DAY TUESDAY:

-Hazards for any severe storms that develop include large hail, damaging wind gusts, and the potential for a tornado or two - although the risk for tornadoes is not too high.
+Hazards for any severe storms that develop include large hail up to 2″ in diameter (egg sized), damaging wind gusts up to 70 mph, and the potential for a tornado or two.

 EXTENDED PLANNER:

 WEDNESDAY - FRIDAY: Wednesday will be breezy behind Tuesday’s system.
 Temperatures will be near seasonal averages with partly cloudy skies and scattered showers and thundershowers through the day.
+A storm or two in our MN counties may be on the stronger side to possibly severe.
 Thursday remains breezy as well with temperatures just a couple of degrees cooler in the 70s and low 80s.
 A few hit-and-miss showers linger Thursday.
 Drier conditions into Friday with temperatures starting to warm up.
 Expect upper 70s to mid 80s across the region with mainly sunny skies.

 THE WEEKEND: A pinch warmer yet for Saturday with partly cloudy skies.
 We are watching for the potential for storms to develop later Saturday afternoon and evening.
 Sunday warms up even more into the 80s to near 90.